Adelaide Airport: Catering to the needs of people with special needs.

-The team at Adelaide Airport looks forward to welcoming you to our world class terminal, and hope that your visit is an easy and pleasant experience.
+The team at Adelaide Airport looks forward to welcoming you to our terminal, and hopes that your visit is an easy and pleasant experience.
 Adelaide Airport aims to provide facilities that promote accessibility for all members of the community, including passengers and visitors with disabilities or special needs.
+Our main terminal, along with our car parks and pathways, have been designed and constructed to the latest Australian Standards and building codes for people with disabilities.

 Persons with a disability or who need special assistance can call us on 08 8308 9380 or 0438 890 024 (7 days between 04:30am and 11:00pm) prior to their visit to the airport.
 Alternately, please click here to access our Disability Access Facilitation Plan.